 The stunts are left to the pros in “Indiana Jones Epic Stunt Spectacular!” an action-packed live show that re-creates the heart-pounding heroics of classic adventure films through movie stunt demonstrations.

-Nearby, Star Tours invites theme park guests to embark on the wildest journey ever to depart from this side of the galaxy.
-Combining flight-simulator technology and an action-packed, thrill-a-second motion picture, Star Tours creates a "Star Wars" experience that transforms the audience into passengers aboard a careening spacecraft on an uproarious flight to the Moon of Endor.
+Nearby, Star Tours – The Adventures Continue invites theme park guests to embark on the wildest journey ever to depart from this side of the galaxy.
+Combining flight-simulator technology and an action-packed, thrill-a-second motion picture, Star Tours – The Adventures Continue creates a “Star Wars” experience that transforms the audience into passengers aboard a careening spacecraft on an uproarious flight to the Moon of Endor.
 Familiar faces — like R2D2 and C-3PO — are along for the ride.

 Another major attraction in real-life film making is The Magic of Disney Animation, where guests get an insider’s view of Disney animated feature films.
 The attraction includes displays of Oscars won for the many classic Disney films produced over the years, artwork from Disney’s animated films and the chance to learn how to draw a favorite Disney character in the Animation Academy.